bernie724/archi/README.md

 ![archithreerun](https://user-images.githubusercontent.com/20193396/230749166-5b3c624a-299d-45e7-8664-ab01cc5bf844.png)

-#### Conclusion

-With these scripts I can move away from all distro package managers on all Desktop (GUI) systems I create.
-This script creates a clean, snappy (pun) Arch desktop that is manageable, safe and fun.
-My basic desktop requirements are, a granite like stability at the core and futuristic application availability in the operator space.
-What ever happened to beryl.. (-:

-If you use, test or try these scripts '**Thank You**'.
-Any feedback, fixes, improvements, screenshots, whatnot would be nice.
+If you use, test or try these scripts, thanks.
+Feedback, fixes, improvements, screenshots, whatnot would be nice.

--BT [3/28/2023]

 *archi is inspired from a.r.c.h.i.(e) from the tabletop rpg game Rifts 'Artificial Robot Cerebellum Housing Intellect (Experiment)'*